dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 In the following guidance, a self-signed certificate is created in Azure Key Vault solely for Identity Server token signing.
 The Identity Server configuration uses the key vault certificate following different approaches for **Windows** App Service and **Linux** App Service:

-* **Windows** App Service: The app's `My` > `CurrentUser` certificate store is accessed by the app.
+* **Windows** App Service: The app's `My` > `CurrentUser` certificate store is accessed by the app to load the certificate.
-* **Linux** App Service: The app loads the certificate manually using a Key Vault Client.
+* **Linux** App Service: The app loads the certificate manually.

 > [!WARNING]
 > When seeking to use a certificate for Identity Server token signing and a custom domain, do **not** use the same certificate for Identity Server's token signing and the site's HTTPS secure communication with browsers:
 >
 > * Using different certificates for these two requirements is a good security practice because it isolates private keys for each purpose.
 > * TLS certificates for communication with browsers is managed independently without affecting Identity Server's token signing.
 > * When [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) supplies a certificate to an App Service app for custom domain binding, Identity Server can't obtain the same certificate from Azure Key Vault for token signing.
-Although configuring Identity Server to use the same TLS certificate from a physical path is possible, placing security certificates into source control is a **poor practice and should be avoided in most scenarios**.
+Although configuring Identity Server to use the same TLS certificate from a physical path is possible, placing security certificates into source control is a poor practice and should be avoided in most scenarios.

 To configure an app, Azure App Service, and Azure Key Vault to host with a custom token signing certificate: